xuyangkang/AlgorithmTemplates/Readme.md

----
-title: "Sport Programming Template Design"
-author: "Xuyang Kang"
-date: "2014-11-26"
-output: html_document
----
+README
+===

-Template for ACM/ICPC, TC, CF, etc.
+This is xuyang's template for ACM/ICPC, TC, CF and other algorithm games.

 This template is written in Java 7.
 Eclipse 4.3 and Google style guide is strongly recommended.